monarch-initiative/mondo/_pages/faq.md

 ---
 # FAQs

-### I want to Request a new term or request a change to Mondo, how do I do so?
+### I want to request a new term or request a change to Mondo, how do I do so?
 All requests should go on our [GitHub issue tracker](https://github.com/monarch-initiative/mondo/issues).
 You will need to create a free [GitHub](https://github.com/) account if you do not already have one.

 ### What kind of information should I include when I create a ticket on the GitHub tracker?